 Complete Form 4868 to use as a worksheet.
 If you think you may owe tax when you file your return, you will need to estimate your total tax liability and subtract how much you have already paid (lines 4, 5, and 6 below).

-You can apply for an extension by e-filing Form 4868 from a home computer or through a tax professional who uses e-file.
 Several companies offer free e-filing of Form 4868 through the Free File program.
-For more details, go to www.irs.gov and enter "Free File" in the search box at the top of the page.
+For more details, go to IRS.gov and click on